azuredevcollege/trainingdays/day2/challenges/challenge-bo-3.md

     - Kind: StorageV2
     - Static Website Hosting can't be enabled via ARM templates at the time of writing.
 Enable it via Azure CLI after the deployment: `az storage blob service-properties update --account-name <STORAGE_ACCOUNT_NAME> --static-website --index-document index.html --404-document index.html`.
 To show the URL for it, use: `az storage account show -n <STORAGE_ACCOUNT_NAME> --query "primaryEndpoints.web" --output tsv`

-## TODO for You
+## ToDo for You

 Create one ARM template (plus parameters file) that contains all resources we need.
 Deploy the resources to a new resource group.

 ## References / Links

 - You can access/see the current template/JSON of running resources via <https://resources.azure.com>.
-(That is a good starting point, when you want to know what UI setting influences which JSON parameter.)
+This is a good starting point, when you want to know what UI setting influences which JSON parameter.
 - Azure Resource Manager Template Reference: <https://docs.microsoft.com/en-us/azure/templates/>
   - find documentation for all available properties of a service/resource
 - Azure Quickstart Templates: <https://github.com/Azure/azure-quickstart-templates>